Why you should give up driving for Lent

 Behaviour change won’t happen overnight, but it won’t happen at all if we don’t even try; sometimes we just need a little motivation.

 “Changing my mindset is probably going to be the toughest part – it can be easy just to jump in the car without even thinking about it,” said Chris.
-“But the reality is that I’m in my late 20s and healthy, so cycling a five-mile round-trip to the shops should be something I could easily do.
+“But the reality is that I’m 30 and healthy, so cycling a five-mile round-trip to the shops should be something I could easily do.

 “This Lent challenge is just the motivation I need.
 Cycling short journeys is a small change to my lifestyle but something I know can make a big difference to the planet – plus it’s fun and keeps you fit at the same time!
 I’m looking forward to giving it my best shot.”